 Health Services Planner at Servei Català De La Salut – Catsalut – [Catalan Health Service], Spain

 This study is aligned with both Catalan and State-level health policies such as the Catalan Plan and the Health Ministry’s Strategy on Chronicity (2014).
 The process to define and re-plan Pain Units (PU) portfolio has enabled space for discussion among different disciplines involved.
 It will contribute to quality by establishing registers, accreditation standards, contracting, evaluation, and to improved services purchase.
 A consensus-based PU portfolio will favour equity, efficiency and care quality throughout Catalonia.

 Unitat D’Experiència Del Pacient Servei at Català De La Salut, Spain

 Since 2003, the Catalan Health Service has been using a surveys plan to incorporate PREMs in the evaluation and improvement of the health care services.
 Specific questionnaires for inpatient hospitalization, emergencies, outpatient consultation and major ambulatory surgery were elaborated with participation of professionals and patients.
 They include items related to accessibility, staff-patient interactions, information, hospital structure and equipment, coordination and global satisfaction.
 Only small improvements had been appreciated, suggesting hospitals quality management strategies are not focused enough to user’s experience improvements.
 At present, the whole strategy is being revised in order to effectively make it a system transforming tool.

-Lecturer at Vilnius University, Lithuania
+Director of Institute of Health Sciences at Vilnius University, Lithuania

 Dr. Shoma Desai